-Logging a concern about a child's safety and welfare

-Part 1 (for use by any staff)
+Logging a concern about a child's safety and welfare Part 1 (for use by any staff)

-Pupil's Name: Date of Birth: FORM:

-Date and Time of Incident: Date and Time (of writing):
+Pupil's Name: Date of Birth: FORM: Date and Time of Incident: Date and Time (of writing): Name: Print Signature Job Title: Note the reason(s) for recording the incident.

-Name:

-Print Signature

-Job Title:

-Note the reason(s) for recording the incident.

-3

 Record the following factually: Who?
-What (if rec words)?
+What (if recording a verbal disclosure by a child use their words)?
 Where?
-When (date and time of incident a child use their

-Professional opinion where relevant (how and why v might this have happened?)

-The second of th ,ge

-Note actions, including names of anyone to whom your information was passed d.

-Any other relevant information (distinguish betwe en fact and opinion).
-L
+When (date and time of incident)?
+Any witnesses?
+Professional opinion where relevant (how and wh y might this have happened?)
+Note actions, including names of anyone to whom n your information was passed.
+Any other relevant information (distinguish betwe on fact and oninion) Any other relevant mormation (distinguish betwee

 Check to make sure your report is clear to someone else reading it.
 Please give this form to your Snr Designated Safeguarding Lead

-Part 2 (for use by the Snr Designated Safeguarding Lead (DSL) Time and date information received by DSL, and from whom.
+Part 2 (for use by the Snr Designated Safeguarding Lead (DSL)

+Time and date information received by DSL, and from whom.
 Any advice sought by DSL (date, time, name, role, organisation and advice given).
 Action taken (referral to MASH/children's social care/monitoring advice given to appropriate staff/EHAF etc. with reasons.
 Note time, date, names, who information shared with and when etc. Parent's informed Y/N and reasons.
 Outcome Record names of individuals/agencies who have given information regarding outcome of any referral (if made).
 Where can additional information regarding child/incident be found (e.g. Pupil file, serious incident book)?
 Should a concern/ confidential file be commenced if there is not already one?
 Why?
 Signed Printed Name